 Visa and MasterCard Respond

-In August 2016, Visa and MasterCard both denied Home Depot's allegations, but did not provide much detail.
-Visa and MasterCard asked for the case to be dismissed, as is customary in initial comments.
-The card brands had previously requested the case be moved to a New York court to be merged with another case, but no decision has been made.
+In August 2016, Visa and MasterCard both denied Home Depot’s allegations, but did not provide much detail.
+Visa and MasterCard asked to dismiss the case, as is customary in initial comments.
+The card brands requested moving the case to a New York court and merging with another case.
+However, no decision has been made.